exasol/row-level-security/doc/system_requirements.md

 The Performance degradation caused by and RLS-protected query compared to the same query without RLS is below the greater of

-* half a second or
+* one second or
 * 10%

 on top of the original execution time.

+Comment:

+This is the complete runtime as the database client experiences it including the involved upstart times for the UDF language container and the contained runtime environment.

 Covers: